sheldongree/firstrepo/README.md

 # firstrepo
-This is my firdr repository
+This is my first repository

 Table of contents